nikitalama-123/Human-Resource-Analytics---Power-BI/README.md

 Final Conclusion
 The HR dashboard provides a comprehensive understanding of the organization’s workforce composition and dynamics.

 It enables leadership to:
-Monitor diversity and pay equity.
+-Monitor diversity and pay equity.
-Identify top performers and high-earning roles.
+-Identify top performers and high-earning roles.
-Track workforce growth for future planning.
+-Track workforce growth for future planning.
-Recognize demographic trends influencing hiring and retention.
+-Recognize demographic trends influencing hiring and retention.

 Future recommendations:
-Implement targeted recruitment and retention strategies focusing on high-performing departments, and introduce data-driven policies promoting diversity and fair compensation.
+To strengthen workforce planning and employee engagement, the organization should implement targeted recruitment and retention strategies focused on high-performing departments such as Management and Research.Continue promoting gender diversity in senior roles and design recruitment programs that attract experienced professionals aged 30–40 years — the group contributing most to performance.Additionally, establish data-driven HR policies using Power BI insights to ensure fair compensation, diversity, and long-term employee retention across all levels.